SherineAwad/ScenicPlus_modifiedGenome/README.md

 > **If a new gene sequence is present as a FASTA entry in the input FASTA, cisTarget DB creation WILL include it, scan it, compute motif scores, and store those scores in the database.**

+## ⚡⚡⚡ How cisTarget Scores a New Gene Region

+1. **Region definition**: The new gene (or its 1kb windows) exists as a FASTA entry. cisTarget treats each entry as a “region” with a sequence.

+2. **Motif scanning**: For each motif in the collection, cisTarget uses Cluster-Buster (CBUST) to slide the PWM along the region, calculate match scores at each position, and integrate them across the region.

+3. **Score assignment**: CBUST produces a single numeric score per motif per region, representing how strongly the motif matches the sequence.

+4. **Score storage**: Each motif score is stored in the cisTarget database as `region_id (the gene) → motif_id → score`.
+Every motif is scored independently, and no enrichment or interpretation occurs at this stage.

 # scRNA preprocessing